wdawson/okta.github.io/_source/_posts/2018-12-26-react-native-android-play-store.md

 * Choose passwords for the keystore and key
 * Enter the certificate information (note: this won’t be display in the app, just the certificate)

-{% img blog/react-native-play-store/keystore.png alt:”Keystore" width:"500" %}{: .center-image }
+{% img blog/react-native-play-store/keystore.png alt:"Keystore" width:"500" %}{: .center-image }

 Click `OK` and click **Next**.
 Select both the V1 and the [V2 signature version](https://developer.android.com/about/versions/nougat/android-7.0#apk_signature_v2) and click **Finish**.
 A build should start after which you should see both `app-x86-release.apk` and `app-armeabi-v7a-release.apk` inside of `android/app/release` in your project (one for each device architecture).

-If you try upload these apps now you will get an error saying “Your app is using permissions that require a privacy policy”.
+If you try upload these apps now you will get an error saying "Your app is using permissions that require a privacy policy".
 This is because React Native [adds app permissions behind the scenes](https://facebook.github.io/react-native/docs/removing-default-permissions).
 To force them to not be included you must first add `xmlns:tools="http://schemas.android.com/tools"` to the `manifest` element of `android/app/src/main/AndroidManifest.xml` and then add the following (see the previous link for more):

 ```xml
 <uses-permission tools:node="remove" android:name="android.permission.READ_PHONE_STATE" />